Monacrylic/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+It looked better on paper for CrispSense to be putting the device in fruits, but it might be a bit huge for smaller things, so a smaller device will be needed.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+It would be a good idea to have TeamWiz to be wearable so teams can tell apart their teammates from opposite team.

 ## Part C. Prototype the device